Navigating Amazon for E-Commerce Businesses: Dancing with an 8,000-Pound Cyborg

 Meet Your New Client: Amazon Warehouse Robots

 What is it like doing business with a labyrinthine cyborg?
 Tricky.
-There is no complete user guide to Amazon, and basic setup guides exist so I will not cover that here.
+There is no complete user guide to Amazon, but basic setup guides exist so I will not cover that here.
 As a new seller, you’ll soon find out that most customer service people at Amazon don’t really know how Amazon works.
 In fact it seems that nobody at Amazon really does.
-It is so large, so baroque in its UX and policies, that optimizing the setup of any one store is an huge job.
+It is so large, so baroque in its UX and policies, that optimizing the setup of any one store is an big job.
 Many sellers make a lot of money on Amazon, but it does require a serious time investment both to set up and monitor, and a correct adaptation of your business model.
 Here are some insider tips to optimize your selling that you might otherwise have to stumble across.

 FBA or drop ship?